CyberAgentGameEntertainment/NovaShader/README.md

 </p>
 <p>
 <ul>
-<li>Distorts the screen based on the texture color channels, that is determined by the X value of the Channels Property.</li>
+    <li>Distorts the screen based on the texture color channels.</li>
+    <li>The color channels used is determined by the X value of the Channels Property.</li>
     <li>0.5 is the reference value, and the further away from the reference value, the stronger the distortion.</li>
 </ul>
 Note that you need to uncheck sRGB Color in the texture import setting because the pixels will be used as values, not colors.
 </p>